k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/06_catalog_versioning.md

 <img src="../images/version_differences_icon.png" style="zoom:75%;" />

-Each line in the **Version Differences** screen includes the node name, its path and the type of change.
+Each line in the **Version Differences** window includes the node name, its path and the type of change.
 The latter indicates whether the node was added, deleted or updated.
-For property changes, the *Old Value* and *New Value* columns display the previous and updated property values.
+For property changes, the Old Value and New Value columns display the previous and updated property values.

-The differences list can be exported to a CSV file by clicking the *Export* icon (top-right corner).
+The differences list can be exported to a CSV file by clicking the Export icon (top-right corner).

 <img src="../images/version_differences_report.png" style="zoom:67%;" />